 The investment authority of OP&F is specified in Chapter 742 of the ORC.
-Importantly, the ORC requires that the Board of Trustees and other fiduciaries discharge their duties solely in the interest of the participants and beneficiaries, for the exclusive purpose of providing benefits to participants and their beneficiaries and defraying reasonable expenses of administering OP&F. Within the guidelines of the ORC, OP&F has developed an Investment Policy and Guideline statement that provides for appropriate diversification of assets and an acceptable expected return on investments after consideration of investment risks.
-Investment performance returns are prepared by Wilshire.
-Investment activities are presented on a trade date basis and measurements are calculated using time weighted rates of return consistent with investment industry standards.
+Importantly, the ORC requires that the Board of Trustees (Board) and other fiduciaries discharge their duties solely in the interest of the participants and beneficiaries, for the exclusive purpose of providing benefits to participants and their beneficiaries and defraying reasonable expenses of administering OP&F. Within the guidelines of the ORC, OP&F has developed an Investment Policy and Guideline statement that provides for appropriate diversification of assets and an acceptable expected return on investments after consideration of investment risks.
+Investment performance return calculations are prepared by Wilshire Advisors LLC.
+Investment activities are presented on a trade date basis and measurements are calculated using time-weighted rates of return, unless otherwise noted, consistent with investment industry standards.

-SIGNIFICANT DEVELOPMENTS IN 2023
+SIGNIFICANT DEVELOPMENTS IN 2024